takeourcarsnow/ListenToThisSupbase/README.md

 **ascii.fm** is a minimal, modern web application for sharing and discussing music links.
 It supports user registration/login, posting music threads with tags, likes, comments, and playlist/queue features.
 The app is styled for a "monospace vibes" aesthetic and can operate in two modes:
 - **Local mode:** All data is stored in the browser's LocalStorage.
 - **Supabase mode:** Data is synced with a Supabase backend (cloud database).

+---

+## Recent Updates

+- **Help Menu Revamp:**
+	The help overlay is now a full-featured new user guide, including step-by-step instructions, posting tips, queue/player info, keyboard shortcuts, and accessibility tips.
+- **UI Improvement:**
+	The help button is now located next to the logout/login button in the topbar for easier access and a cleaner feed area.
+- **Accessibility:**
+	Improved keyboard navigation, focus management, and live region for announcements.
+- **Autofill Composer:**
+	When pasting a YouTube or SoundCloud link, the composer auto-fills title/artist using oEmbed and smart parsing.
+- **Settings & Customization:**
+	Users can pick an accent color and toggle between cozy/compact layouts.
+- **Data Management:**
+	Export/import all data as JSON, with clear warnings and feedback.
+- **Supabase Integration:**
+	Seamless switching between local and Supabase modes, with all CRUD mirrored to the backend if enabled.
+- **Provider Detection:**
+	Robust detection and embedding for YouTube, Spotify, Bandcamp, SoundCloud, and direct audio files.
+- **Queue & Player:**
+	Play, shuffle, repeat, and auto-scroll queue, with keyboard shortcuts for all major actions.
+- **Security:**
+	Local mode is for demo/testing only; Supabase mode uses RLS for security.

+---

 ## Main Features